bamru-truck/bamru_truck/Jenkins.md

 head to https://jenkins.michaelgregg.com:8080/computer/<your node name>/

 After that, you can either click on the "Launch" button.
 Click alll if the crazy dialogs to allow the unsigned cert.

+It is important you edit your vm config and add a rpi_base_dir key, and a rpi_base_tgz key.
+See my first host for a example: https://jenkins.michaelgregg.com:8080/computer/mgregg-home-ubuntu-vm/configure

 ## Installing Jenkins on Ubuntu